Financial Aid Fact Sheet

 - If you are receiving Harvard Scholarship support and are studying abroad for academic credit, you may apply your financial aid toward your study abroad costs.

-- 1,300 undergraduates shared about $6 million in funding, coordinated by The Office of Undergraduate Research and Fellowships and over 40 other departments, to conduct and assist research with faculty.
+- In a typical year, undergraduates share about $6 million in funding, coordinated by The Office of Undergraduate Research and Fellowships and over 40 other departments, to conduct and assist research with faculty.